Carson Wentz Surprises Eagles Superfan Giovanni Hamilton During Zoom Call

 hey guys i know every body wants to see more but im going to keep the rest of the video for just for me, it is really special to me.
 Carson said he’s gonna bring me out to Indy for a game and i will get some pics then to share and his kids camp too💚

-— Giovanni the Philly Sports Podcaster (@realsjsgiovanni) February 25, 2021READ MORE: Mr. Potato Head Drops 'Mister' From Brand Name To Be More Gender Neutral
+— Giovanni the Philly Sports Podcaster (@realsjsgiovanni) February 25, 2021READ MORE: Ammon Stoltzfus Of Chester County Pleads Guilty To Animal Cruelty In Death Of Dogs After Injecting Them With Epsom Salts , PSPCA Says

 Giovanni, who has a genetic disorder and has undergone many surgeries, first met Wentz in July 2019 during Eagles’ training camp.